-Movement an Transport for NS
+Transport for NSW

-The Movement an Place Framework i a cross-governme framework for planning and managing roads and streets across NSW.
-The framework deliver: on NSW policy and strategy directions of places.
+The Movement and Place Framework is a cross-government framework for planning and managing roads and streets across NSW.
+The framework delivers on NSW policy and strategy directions of places.

 The framework package includes case studies, guides, tools and policy to support the planning, design and delivery of a well-designed built environment that provides for the movement of people and goods as well as the needs of places and communities.